-Much has been written on this blog about how to be productive, how to manage your tasks, techniques for clarifying what your tasks actually are… But we haven’t spent much time on the best way to actually tackle those tasks!
+Much has been written on this blog about how to be productive, how to manage your tasks, and techniques for clarifying what your tasks actually are… But we haven’t spent much time on the best way to actually tackle those tasks!
 Today is that day.

 Time blocking is the practice of scheduling certain periods of time in which to tackle specific tasks.
 Essentially, you schedule your tasks and to-dos for the day (or week), and stick to that schedule.
 During these time blocks, you focus on only one project or task at a time.

 The key word here is focus.
 This doesn’t work if you allow any interruptions or distractions.
 And this is something anyone can do — yes, even if you work in a super busy open office, or you’re expected to answer whenever anyone messages you.

 Cal Newport, an Associate Professor of computer science at Georgetown University and author of the wildly popular “Deep Work”, argues that time away from distraction is necessary to enter a state of deep work.
 A state in which you can really focus on a cognitively demanding task (like writing, coding, problem-solving..).

 Many great thinkers shut themselves off from society when they needed to focus or meet a tough deadline.
 J.K.
 Rowling would rent a hotel room, Carl Jung built a tower in the woods to get away.
 Cutting out worldly distractions is nothing new.
 The main issue is that many of us seem to have lost the ability to cut out distractions and simply focus.